Goals and Objectives

 EPA 6: Provide an oral presentation of a clinical encounter

 Learning activity: This is practiced on daily rounds with the whole team present.
 More comprehensive presentations are typically performed with the attending or resident one-on-one and feedback is given at that time.
+Dr. Nall will lead optional small group practice sessions that you can sign up for on the sign-up sheet posted on the door of the clerkship office 4108.
+IM coaches and peers are another venue to practice this difficult skill.

 EPA 5: Document a clinical encounter in the patient record